mstidd2/vscode-ide-for-TM4C123/README.md

 ### Edit the UART prompt in qs-rgb.c
 - Reasoning: Edit the UART prompt so that we can verify that the updated binary was flashed to the device.
 - Navigate to the my_tiva_c/examples/boards/ek-tm4c123gxl/qs-rgb/ directory copied earlier and open qs-rgb.c with the editor of your choice.
-- Go to the UART Prompt (on or around line 542) and change some text.
+- Go to the UART prompt (on or around line 542) and change some text.
 - Save and exit the file.

 ### Edit the Makefile in qs-rgb
 - Reasoning: To allow us to easily flash the TM4C123GXL from the command line using "make flash", we need to edit the Makefile to perform the flash.
 - Go to the qs-rgb/' directory and open the Makefile in your desired text editor.
 - Add the following at the beginning of the Makefile.
-Be sure to change the DEV if the device was connected to a differnt port than ttyACM0:
+Be sure to change the DEV if the device was assigned a different device name than ttyACM0:

         #DEV : The serial device will likely be /dev/ttyACM0
         DEV=/dev/ttyACM0